mandric/extension-testing-example/Readme.md

 [webextension-polyfill](https://github.com/mozilla/webextension-polyfill) is
 used to standardize the `browser` API on Chrome.

-Testing in Chrome and Firefox to for now.
+Testing in Chrome and Firefox for now.

 # Getting Started